-In her Court of Protection practice, Holly is regularly instructed to act on behalf of local authorities, clinical commissioning groups, and P. Holly has acted in a wide range of cases including section 21A applications and section 16 welfare applications.
+In her Court of Protection practice, Holly is regularly instructed to act on behalf of local authorities, NHS bodies, and P. Holly has acted in a wide range of cases including section 21A applications and section 16 welfare applications.

 In her education law practice, Holly has particular expertise in appeals to the First-tier Tribunal (Special Educational Needs and Disability) and education-related disability discrimination claims.
 Holly welcomes instructions from local authorities, governing bodies and proprietors, and private client solicitors.

 Holly also has experience of applications to authorise the deprivation of a child’s liberty under the inherent jurisdiction of the High Court, and applications to displace the nearest relative under the Mental Health Act 1983.